samueldsingh/data-engineering/interview_questions/15-oops.md

 - Inheritance allows a new class (the derived or child class) to inherit properties and methods from an existing class (the base or parent class).
 - The main advantage of inheritance is code reuseability.
+- Inheritance is a mechanism that allows the subclass to inherit all the properties from a super class.
+- Inheritance is used in a 'is-a' relationship between superclass and subclass.

 Example: We'll create a base class Employee with attributes name and salary.
 Then, create subclasses Manager and Developer with additional attributes.
 Ensure that the subclass constructors call the base class constructor.